Beneteau: Early models

-One Design Racing
+One design racing

-Racer/Cruiser - First Series
+Racer/cruiser - first series

 These are racer/cruiser sailboats, with a higher emphasis on the racing aspects, yet are substantially equipped for comfortable cruising.
-Equipped with tall fractional rigs, high performance keels and upgraded deck hardware.
+They are equipped with tall fractional rigs, high performance keels and upgraded deck hardware.
 Introduced in 1976 with the First 30 model designed by Andre Mauric.
-Current First models being offered include:
+The current First models being offered include:

-Sense Series
+Sense series

 Introduced in 2010, the Sense range is a modern interpretation of a cruising yacht, incorporating several industry firsts, while the company continued to produce the more conventional Oceanis cruising range.
-It introduced innovations to deck, superstructure, and interior design.
+It introduced innovations to the deck, superstructure, and interior design.